eluzix/claritus-website/content/lp/crypto-tracking.md

 heroImg: /images/section-hero-crypto.png

 section1Title: Automated Tracking
-section1Text: With real-time data from all major wallets and exchanges, you can automatically keep track of your crypto assets.
-It's Never Been Easier!
+section1Text: With real time data from all major wallets and exchanges, it’s never been easier to automatically keep track of your crypto assets.
 section1Img: /images/section-1-crypto.png
 section1ImgLazy: /images/section-1-crypto-min.png

-section2Title: Coin Tracking
+section2Title: Manual Coin Tracking
-section2Text: With more than 6,000 cryptocurrencies, you can track your returns for one or all of your coins in one place.
+section2Text: With more than 6,000 cryptocurrencies you can manually track your returns for one or all of your coins under one roof.
 section2Img: /images/section-2-crypto.png
 section2ImgLazy: /images/section-2-crypto-min.png